grompe/BTWTweak/README.md

   from loose rocks instead of cobblestone.
 This makes stone tools a bit cheaper, and the first furnace a bit more expensive to craft.

+- (Feature now in BTW)
-- The furnace now shows whether it is full.
+  The furnace now shows whether it is full.
 Since ores take forever to smelt, you probably want lots of furnaces, and now you don't have to click every single one to figure out which one has contents.